 11.13am The German government has said the death of Kim offers a "chance" for positive change, much like Britain and France before them.

-Quote This is of course a chance for things to change there but our expectations remain the same: that North Korea gives up its nuclear programme, that the catastrophic social situation of its own people improves and that it declares itself ready to open up in the political and economic spheres.
+This is of course a chance for things to change there but our expectations remain the same: that North Korea gives up its nuclear programme, that the catastrophic social situation of its own people improves and that it declares itself ready to open up in the political and economic spheres.

-11.10am Some more on Kim's greatest 'achievements' from The Telegraph's Julian Ryall.
+greatest 'achievements' from The Telegraph's Julian Ryall.
 Clearly destined for greatness from an early age - he was learning to walk aged three weeks.

 At junior high school in Pyongyang, he corrected and chastised his teachers for incorrectly interpreting history with images of teachers bowed before the future leader of the nation – already a little on the paunchy side.